py2ai/py2ai.github.io/_posts/2023-03-02-what-is-svd.md

 In summary, the reconstructed matrix A_reconstructed might not be exactly the same as the original matrix A due to the truncation of singular values.
 However, the reconstructed matrix should still capture the most important features of the original matrix.

-# How to get the better resconstruction of matrix A
+# How to get the better resconstruction of matrix A?

 To get a better reconstruction result, we can include more singular values in the reconstruction.
 Here's an example Python code that uses the first two singular values to reconstruct the matrix A: